esjeon/kwin-forceblur/README.md

 ![image](image.png)

-This is more useful than script-based hacks, because KWin script receives event notification and window info from KWin.
+This is more useful than shell script hacks, because KWin script receives event notification and window info from KWin.
 This can also fix tray-based apps, which loses blur hints when restored from system tray.